Introduction

 Dress shoes often have less padding and flexibility.

-Correct lacing can significantly improve how your feet feel throughout the day.
+Correct lacing improves foot comfort throughout the day.

 Benefits of Proper Lacing